-(adapted from Nina Simonds’ Classic Chinese Cuisine) (makes about 30-35)
+(adapted from Nina Simonds’ Classic Chinese Cuisine)

 Put flour and salt into bowl of an electric mixer and toss to combine.
 Add the egg and water.
 Use the paddle attachment until mixed.
 Then, switch to the kneading hook and knead the dough for about 5 minutes, until smooth and springy.

 Let the dough rest for about 30 minutes, wrapped in wax paper or plastic wrap.

 Cut dough in half.
 Roll out half by hand with a rolling pin on a floured surface or (much easier) with a pasta machine.
 The sheet should be quite thin.
 Cut out circles with a 3″ round cookie cutter.

 Keep remaining half of dough covered until first batch of dumplings is made, to keep from drying out.
 Then repeat rolling process.

 - 1/2 lb. raw shrimp, cleaned, shelled and minced

 - 1 Chinese sausage, finely diced (optional)

 - 1/2 c. water chestnuts, finely diced

 - 3-4 scallions, minced